isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill: A New Look At Stella Kon’s Classic Play.md

 <div style="background-color: #fff6ba; padding: 20px; margin: 20px; text-align:left; font-size:100%">
 <b></b>
 	In 1987, Stella Kon donated early drafts of her iconic play, <i>Emily of Emerald Hill</i>, to the National Library as well as a notebook where she has jotted down some initial thoughts and ideas for the play.
-These include the very first draft titled <i>Portrait of a Nonya: A Monodrama</i> and the fourth draft, <i>Emily of Emerald Hil</i>.
+These include the very first draft titled <i>Portrait of a Nonya: A Monodrama</i> and the fourth draft, <i>Emily of Emerald Hill</i>.
 She followed up with another donation in 2015 of 39 manuscripts and typescripts of her other plays.
 These items can be viewed via walk-in requests at the Level 11 Information Counter of the Lee Kong Chian Reference Library, National Library Building, or upon prior reservation via the catalogue.<br></div>

 <div style="background-color: white;">
 <img style="width: 100px; height: 100px;" src="/images/Authors/Eriko.png">
-<b>Dr Eriko Ogihara-Schuck</b>, originally from Japan, is a lecturer in American Studies at Technische Universität Dortmund, Germany.
-She is the author of <i>Miyazaki’s Animism Abroad: The Reception of Japanese Religious Themes by American and German Audiences (McFarland, 2014)</i>. </div>
+<b>Dr Eriko Ogihara-Schuck</b>, originally from Japan, is a lecturer in American Studies at TU Dortmund University in Germany.
+She is the author of <i>Miyazaki’s Animism Abroad: The Reception of Japanese Religious Themes by American and German Audiences (McFarland, 2014).</i> </div>

 #### **Notes**